-Modern hostel across from the train station
+Modern hostel near the train station

 Bangkok is so big, we’ve split it up into areas, select one of the below for detailed accommodation and food listings in that area.
 Sights and general overviews for Bangkok as a whole can be found via the icons above.
 Don’t know where to start?
 Read an overview of Bangkok’s different areas.Go back to Bangkok main page »

 Located across the road from Hualamphong rail station and on the doorstep of the same-named subway stop, @Hua Lamphong Hostel offers decent dorms and private rooms with a fair amount of extras.
 It doesn’t win big style points, but for those seeking a modern and efficient place to stay before or after catching a train, this is a solid choice.